snuup/loki/docs/sources/get-started/quick-start.md

 ---
-title: Quickstart to run Loki locally
+title: Quickstart to run Loki locally inside a docker container
 menuTitle: Loki quickstart
 weight: 200
 description: How to create and use a local Loki cluster for testing and evaluation purposes.